appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/setup-polling.md

 2. Drop a Switch widget to enable toggling of auto-updates.

-3. Enable JS for the onChange event of the Switch and configure it to:
+3. Enable JS for the **onChange** event of the Switch and use the [setInterval()](/reference/appsmith-framework/widget-actions/intervals-time-events) function to configure it like:

 <dd>